Thousands of British Columbians celebrate BC Rivers Day on the

 Mark Angelo, Founder

 MARK ANGELO is a renowned river conservationist, paddler, teacher, and

 writer.
-Mark is the head of the BCIT Fish, Wildlife, and Recreation Program and
+Mark is the former head of the BCIT Fish, Wildlife, and Recreation Program and

 is broadly viewed as one of North America’s preeminent river conservationists.